Self-Organized Higgs Criticality: Toy Model: Explicitly Varying Higgs Mass

 Here we briefly examine the stability of fluctuations for different values of the position of the IR brane.
 Summarizing the results first: the minimum for smallest $z_\textnormal{c}$ and neighboring values of the radion VEV is always a ``healthy" minimum where there are no unresolved tachyonic states.
-However, past the first region where the Higgs VEV resolves the tachyon, there are instabilities without condensates to rectify them, or the condensates are insufficient to prevent all of them.
+However, past the first region where the Higgs VEV resolves the tachyon, there are apparently instabilities without condensates to rectify them, or the condensates are insufficient to prevent all of them.
 In this case, the approximation of a static 5D description is not a good one, and the theory must resolve the tachyon with some more dramatic dynamics.
-We comment briefly on this in Section~\ref{sec:discussion}.
+We comment briefly on this in Section~\ref{sec:discussion}, and a more complete analysis of this region is part of future work.

 We can inspect the tachyon instabilities through examination of the spectrum of Higgs fluctuations.
 The equation of motion for these, presuming a vanishing Higgs VEV, is given by \beq h''(z) -\frac{3}{z} h'(z) -\frac{1}{z^2} \left(-4+\delta m^2-\lambda z^\epsilon\right) h(z)= - m^2 h(z), \eeq with IR boundary condition given by \beq h'(z_1) = \frac{1}{2 z_1} \lambda_H v_H^2 h(z_1). \eeq The UV boundary condition we impose is that the solution must asymptote to the behavior given in Eq.~(\ref{eq:hvevsol}), on the $+$ branch.
 Equivalently, one could impose $z_0h'(z_0) = m_0^2 h(z_0)/2$ for some non-tuned value of $m_0^2$, and subsequently take the limit as $z_0 \rightarrow 0$.
 The result is similar.